 I asked that same question myself eight years earlier as a freshly diagnosed heart attack survivor.
 I wasn’t looking for books about cardiac risk factors or heart-healthy recipes or bad cholesterol.
 What I desperately wanted to find were those written for and by women like me.

-The book I wrote is the one I couldn’t find back then when I really needed it.
+A Woman’s Guide to Living with Heart Disease is the book I couldn’t find back then when I really needed it.

 I’m not a physician.
 I’m not a scientist (although I spent two decades living with one – does that count at all?)
 As I often describe myself, I’m just a dull-witted heart attack survivor.
 But I’m also a woman who, like far too many others, had her heart attack misdiagnosed.
 There’s nothing quite like a misdiagnosis to heighten the high stakes required to make a “good story”.
 See also: Same heart attack, same misdiagnosis – but one big difference